 7. Harry Potter Afternoon Tea

-Nobody does afternoon tea quite like the Brits and Harry Potter enthusiasts will be pleased to know that there are a couple of places in London that do Harry Potter themed afternoon tea.
+Nobody does afternoon tea quite like the Brits and Harry Potter enthusiasts will be pleased to know that there are a few places in London that do Harry Potter themed afternoon tea.

-Cutter and Squidge offer the ultimate afternoon tea in London for Harry Potter fans and the other place to take a Harry Potter afternoon tea is at the Georgian House Hotel (which has fabulous Harry Potter themed rooms too – see below).
+Cutter and Squidge offer a lovely afternoon tea in London for Harry Potter fans and the other place to take a Harry Potter afternoon tea is at the Georgian House Hotel (which has fabulous Harry Potter themed rooms too – see below).